Graduate Department of

 ART 5928Cr.
 Graduate Workshop (1–6).
 Prerequisite: ART 5927C.
 May be repeated to a maximum of fifty-one semester hours within the same term.

 ART 5929Cr.
 Graduate Workshop (4).
 Prerequisites: ART 5927C and ART 5928C.
 May be repeated to a maximum of twenty-eight semester hours within the same term.

 ART 5940r.
 Supervised Teaching (1–3).
 (S/U grade only).
+Prerequisite: ART 5927C.
+This course combines practical discussion, theory, and supervised practice in reference to teaching at the college level.
 May be repeated to a maximum of five semester hours.